Early Reading/Phonics

 Nursery

-Our early reading journey begins in Nursery where children share daily stories with adults and have access to a wide range of stories that they can read comfortably in our welcoming and cosy reading area.
-In Nursery, we hope for the children to develop a love of reading and have a motivation to read, however, for children to learn to read they first need to develop a foundation of pre- reading skills.
-This includes communication and language, an understanding that print carries meaning and phonological awareness.
+Our early reading journey begins in Nursery, where children share daily stories with adults and enjoy access to a wide variety of books in our welcoming and cosy reading area.
+In Nursery, we aim to foster a love of reading and inspire a genuine motivation to explore books.
+However, before children can learn to read, they need to develop essential pre-reading skills.
+These foundational skills include communication and language development, an understanding that print carries meaning, and phonological awareness.

 Reception and Key Stage One